alkem-io/alkemio/Developers/README.md

 If at any point you would like more information, have an issue, want to be added to our chat platform, etc. reach out via via <community@cherrytwist.or> or directly to **GhostOnTheFiber** and they will point your in the right direction.
 It might take a couple of days, so please be understanding.

-## Important people to know about
+## Connectors within the project

 Handel | Role
 ------ | ----
-techsmyth | Project Lead
+techsmyth | Coordinator
-diminator | Contributor
-aaitor | Contributor
-eruizgar91 | Contributor
+valentinyanakiev | Development
 GhostOnTheFiber | Contributor and developer community contact point ReneHonig | Partnerships, Strategy